 Child Friendly Schools Evaluation: Country Report for Nigeria

-Although there are still some significant areas of concern that have a long-term impact on children’s outcomes, Nigeria has made substantial progress toward the provision of schools that are child friendly.
+Although there are still some significant areas of concern that have a long-term impact on children’s outcomes, our report found that Nigeria has made substantial progress toward the provision of schools that are child friendly.
 Most schools made an effort to reach out to enrol all students, including student with disabilities, and there seemed to be a positive attitude toward the provision of education for all.
-However, very few schools had teachers with training in special education, and most schools lacked resources to meet the special needs of students with disabilities once enrolled...
+However, very few schools had teachers with training in special education, and most schools lacked resources to meet the special needs of students with disabilities once enrolled.

 UNICEF initially contracted with AIR to conduct a global evaluation of its CFS initiative, which sought to create schools that

 - reflected and realized the rights of every child;